Association of California School Administrators Region 6 By-Laws

 1.02 Purpose.
-The purpose of Region VI is to promote within the Region the purposes of State ACSA as stated in the ACSA bylaws, with programs and activities similar to and consistent with those of ACSA.
+The purpose of Region 6 is to promote within the Region the purposes of State ACSA as stated in the ACSA Bylaws, with programs and activities similar to and consistent with those of ACSA.

 1.03 Restrictions.
 All policies and activities of the Region shall be consistent with:

-- State ACSA bylaws, policies and standing rules;
+(a) State ACSA Bylaws, policies and standing rules;

 2.01 Membership Qualifications.
-Membership in ACSA Region VI shall be limited to persons who are members of State ACSA in good standing.
+Membership in ACSA Region 6 shall be limited to persons who are members of State ACSA in good standing.